Spritetm/hadbadge2019_fpgasoc/README.md

 - blink contains a trivial blinker project, useful to make sure your setup works.

+- apps-sdk contains the SDK you can use to build apps that can be loaded by the IPL.

-- app contains a bare-bones test application that the IPL is able to load and execute.
-This should be separated into a SDK and an example app; all standard C-based user apps should be compiled like this.
+- app-hello contains a bare-bones test application that the IPL is able to load and execute.

+- app-basic contains a Basic interpreter that can be used to run .bas files.

 - soc contains the actual SoC that is the main FPGA load.